sshao2013/fakepageforhrfh/files/eventinfo.md

 ## Accommodation

-Participants will be expected to arrange their own accommodation during the hackathon.
+Participants will be expected to pay for and arrange their own accommodation during the hackathon.
+A limited number of bursaries maybe available.

 ## Meals
-<span style="color:red">TODO: need to update!</span>
+Refreshments or lunch

 ## What will I need to bring or arrange in advance?